osandov/blktests/Documentation/running-tests.md

 The NVMe tests can be additionally parameterized via environment variables.

-- nvme_trtype: 'loop' (default), 'tcp', 'rdma' and 'fc' Run the tests with the given transport.
+- NVMET_TRTYPES: 'loop' (default), 'tcp', 'rdma' and 'fc' Set up NVME target backends with the specified transport.
+Multiple transports can be listed with separating spaces, e.g., "loop tcp rdma".
+In this case, the tests are repeated to cover all of the transports specified.
+  This parameter had an old name 'nvme_trtype'.
+The old name is still usable, but not recommended.
 - nvme_img_size: '1G' (default)
   Run the tests with given image size in bytes. 'm', 'M', 'g'
 	and 'G' postfix are supported.